Lehoooo/discord-crypto-bot/README.md

 # Usage

+1. Clone this repo
-Either put your token into the environment variable BOT_TOKEN, or turn debug mode to True and it will load from token.txt
+2. Either put your token into the environment variable BOT_TOKEN, or turn debug mode to True and it will load from token.txt
+3. Then run ```python3 main.py```